okalangkenneth/ELKv1/README.md

 }
 ````

-### Step 3: Configure Serilog to log to Elasticsearch
+## Configure Serilog to log to Elasticsearch

 Next, we need to configure Serilog to log to Elasticsearch.

+### Step 1: Modifying Program.cs file.

 Open the Program.cs file we firts define the function:

 ````C#
 ConfigureLogs();